DarkFilin/Zabbix-Network-Team-Template/README.md

 A template for detecting team network interfaces made by Windows (LBFO).

 Tested for Zabbix 4.0 and Windows 2019.

+The result of the template's work is the detection of all Team interfaces, obtaining the status of Team interfaces and its mode of operation, a trigger that is triggered when one of the network interfaces included in the team interface is inoperable.

 ### Host settings on which the Team can be monitored (changing% Zabbix_install_folder% to the path to the folder where the Zabbix Agent is installed):